ErwiniaDev/FrontendMentor_RecipePage/README.md

 ### What I learned

 Table revision.
+Mobile first!

 ### Continued development

-I still have differences with spaces (paddings, margins, ...), used blocs and units I think.
+OLD - I still have differences with spaces (paddings, margins, ...), used blocs and units I think.
+EDIT - I have corrected the spaces, but I have coded the mobile and desktop versions separately...
+And I'm not sure that is optimal.
+I hope I haven't duplicated code...
+And I always hesitate for the choice of the units (rem, px, ...).

 ### Useful resources